nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 - `Does the "typecheck" script create any outputs?` - Enter nothing
 - `Does the "build" script create any outputs?` - Enter `dist`
 - `Does the "lint" script create any outputs?` - Enter nothing
-- `Would you like remote caching to make your build faster?` - Choose `skip`
+- `Would you like remote caching to make your build faster?` - Choose `Skip for now`

 ```text {% command="npx nx@latest init" path="~/tuskydesigns" %}
  NX   Recommended Plugins: